grafana/mimir/docs/sources/operators-guide/deploy-grafana-mimir/migrate-to-unified-proxy-deployment/_index.md

         replicas: 10
       ```

-   2. Deploy your changes.
+   2. Deploy your changes:

       ```bash
       helm upgrade $RELEASE grafana/mimir-distributed -f custom.yaml
       ```

-2. Replace the `nginx` deployment with `gateway`.
+2. Replace the `nginx` deployment with `gateway`:

-   1. Disable NGINX.
-Add or merge the following with your values file:
+   1. Disable NGINX by adding or merging the following configuration with your values file:

       ```yaml
       nginx:
         enabled: false
       ```

-   2. If you are using the Ingress that the chart provides, then copy the `ingress` section from `nginx` to
+   2. If you are using the Ingress that the Helm chart provides, then copy the `ingress` section from `nginx` to
-      `gateway` and override the name.
-Override the name to the name of the Ingress resource that
+      `gateway`, and override the name to the name of the Ingress resource that
-      the chart created for NGINX or the GEM gateway.
+      the Helm chart created for NGINX or the GEM gateway.

       Reusing the name allows the `helm` command to retain the existing resource instead of deleting it and
       recreating it under a slightly different name.
 Retaining the existing resource means that the Ingress
       Controller in your Kubernetes cluster does not need to delete and recreate the backing resources for the
-      Ingress, which may take time depending on which Ingress Controller you use.
+      Ingress, which might take time depending on which Ingress Controller you use.

       In the example that follows, the name of the Ingress
       resource was `mimir-nginx`.
 Use `kubectl` to get the name of the existing Ingress resource: